tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 12 - Risk Analysis and Safety in Robotics and Automation.md

 3. What are the consequences if it does go wrong?-Estimates the magnitude of potential losses.

 *Method*
-1. Definition of System: Define th
+1. Definition of System: Define the system boundaries and objectives. collect information for assessing failure consequences.
+2. Identification of Hazards: Identifies the possible hazards of concern for the defined system.
+Example: Toxins, corrosives,

 # Additional Content
 ---